We have a vision. We want people to see.

 Right now, when someone is diagnosed with an IRD there is little that doctors can do.
 The newly diagnosed can only expect a progressive loss of sight.

 There is currently no cure or effective treatment.

 We want to change that.

-Retina Australia is a volunteer led, membership organisation that raises funds to support medical research into early detection, treatment and a cure for inherited retina diseases.
+Retina Australia is a volunteer led membership organisation that raises funds to support medical research into early detection, treatment and a cure for inherited retinal diseases.

 The funded research areas have included gene therapy, stem cell therapy, artificial prostheses, and the psychological or sociological aspects of living with an inherited retinal disease.
 Individual members have also personally contributed to Australian research through personal interviews and non-invasive testing.

-As of 2019, Retina Australia has become a single national body with associated groups in the states and territories and a national office in Melbourne.
+In 2019 Retina Australia became a single national body with associated groups in the states and territories and a national office in Melbourne.